ImDarrenG/raindrain/README.md

 # raindrain
-Why look out of the window to see if it's raining, when you can use this one wierd script?
+Why look out of the window to see if it's raining, when you can use this one weird script?

 This script downloads MetOffice rainfall radar scans